P2PSP/simulator/README.md

 **Nodes** represent the following entities:
-- green: monitor/trusted peer
+- green: monitor/trusted peer (M/TPs)
-- blue: regular peer
+- blue: regular peer (WIPs)
-- red: malicious peer
+- red: malicious peer (MPs)

 **Edges** represent the existence of communication (or not) among the nodes:
-- black: There is communication
+- black: there is communication
-- red: There is not communication
+- red: there is not communication
 ![overlay](res/overlay.gif)

 ## Team Status
+It shows the number of each type of peer into the team (same colors as used in Network Overlay).
 ![team](res/team.gif)

 ## Buffer Status
+Buffer status for each peer.
+Each point in the chart represents a chunk in the buffer of a peer:
+- black: chunk from the splitter.
+- gray: chunk consumed.
+- others: chunk from other peers.
+One different color for each peer.
 ![buffer](res/buffer.gif)